Risk Assessments and Safety Information

 Group Safety Officer: Jo Pater

 Risk Assessment Policy and PreparationIf you are a PI or academic supervisor of research staff or students, you are responsible for ensuring that risk assessments are produced for all work under your control, and that they are "suitable and sufficient".
-Richard Cutting and Alan Wardle can assist with this, but you have to take ownership of the document by signing it as the assessor.
-AW and RC then countersign it to confirm its suitability as a risk assessment, and not to comment on the scientific consideration of any hazards.
+Jo Pater, Nicola Hutchings and Alan Wardle can assist with this, but you have to take ownership of the document by signing it as the assessor.
+JP, NH or AW then countersign it to confirm its suitability as a risk assessment, but not to comment on the scientific consideration of any hazards.
 This responsibility cannot be devolved, but you can involve others, such as SEOs, EOs & RAs, in the risk assessment process.

 - A blank risk assessment form